-Cancellation forms for directed surveillance and CHIS are attached at Appendices 4 & 5.
+Cancellation forms for directed surveillance and CHIS are attached at Appendix 4.

-11. RECORDS
+12. RECORDS

-The Council must keep a detailed record of all authorisations, reviews, renewals, cancellations and rejections in departments and a central register of all such forms will be maintained by the Solicitor to the Council.
+The Council must keep a detailed record of all authorisations, reviews, renewals, cancellations and rejections in departments and a central register of all such forms will be maintained by the RIPA Coordinator.

-11.1 Central record of all Authorisations
+12.1 Central record of all Authorisations

-The Solicitor to the Council shall hold a centrally retrievable record of all provisional and judicially approved authorisations.
-The Authorising Officer must notify and forward a copy of any provisional notice or authorisation granted, renewed or cancelled and any judicial approval received or refused within 1 week of the event to the Solicitor to the Council to ensure that the records are regularly updated.
+The RIPA Coordinator to the Council shall hold a centrally retrievable record of all provisional and judicially approved authorisations.
+The Authorising Officer must notify and forward a copy of any provisional notice or authorisation granted, renewed or cancelled and any judicial approval received or refused within 1 week of the event to the RIPA Coordinator to ensure that the records are regularly updated.

-The record will be made available to the relevant Commissioner or an Inspector from the Office of Surveillance Commissioners.
+The record will be made available to the relevant Commissioner or an Inspector from the IPCO (Investigatory Powers Commissioner's Office).
 These records will be retained for a period of three years from the ending of the authorisation.
 A record will be kept of the dates on which the authorisation notice is started and cancelled.

-The records submitted to the Solicitor to the Council shall contain the following information:
+The records submitted to the RIPA Coordinator shall contain the following information:

-- a) the type of authorisation or notice - b) the date the provisional authorisation or notice was given; - c) name and rank/grade of the authorising officer; - d) the date judicial approval was received or refused; - e) the unique reference number (URN) of the investigation or operation;
+- a) the type of authorisation or notice - b) the date the provisional authorisation or notice was given; - c) name and rank/grade of the authorising officer;

+d) the date judicial approval was received or refused;

+e) the unique reference number (URN) of the investigation or operation;